fmaa23/sim_rl/README.md

 ### 6. **Noise Evaluation**

 This feature allows the user to evaluate the effect of environmental noise on the performance of the agent.
-Noise is incorporated as an increment to the interarrival time.

 Set up the parameters in the script:

 - `frequency `: The likelihood or frequency at which noise is introduced to the system.
 It must be a value between 0 and 1.
 This parameter determines how often, proportionally, noise will be added during the simulation.
 - `mean`: The mean of the normal distribution from which the noise values are sampled.
 This represents the average value of the noise that will be introduced.
 - `variance`: The variance of the normal distribution from which the noise values are sampled.
 This parameter indicates the spread or dispersion of the noise around the mean.
-- `timesteps`: Number of time steps to run during training
-- `temperature`: Parameter that constrols the exaggeration of the influence of action vector has on transition probability

 To run the feature, navigate to `/evaluation/noise_evaluation` and run:
    ```bash